nuta/ftl/docs/learn/channel.md

 > ![TIP]
 >
-> `ftl::channel::Incoming` provides a convenient API to handle `Event::Message` elegantly.
+> FTL provides `ftl::channel::Incoming` to handle messages intuitively and more safely.